 Longwood Cottage is ideal for a winter break.
-Double glazing has been fitted in November 2014 and it has a very efficient central heating system which was recently renewed.
+Double glazing has been recently fitted and it has a very efficient central heating system which was recently renewed.
 Several of the local pubs have log fires and provide superb eating in a cosy setting at reasonable prices.
 For something really different visit Aunt Martha's tea shop in the Forest of Dean or shop at Westons Cider which is just a short way from Longwood.

 This property is ideal for people who enjoy the country life.
 Just a short drive away are numerous pubs serving good food and local ales, as well as picturesque tea shops, and farm shops.
 There is a nearby village shop, post office and very good butcher all within a few minutes' drive.
 Herefordshire is known for its fine food and unhurried way of life.
 In the distance on Marcle Ridge are the gallops for Sapness Farm Racing Stables and the training jumps are easily visible from the cottage providing great interest when they are being used.